Master of Science/Postgraduate Diploma in International Shipping and Transport Logistics

 Mode of Study: Mixed-mode

 Students can take on either a full-time study load (9 credits or more per semester) or a part-time study load (fewer than 9 credits per semester).
 In general, one evening class per week is scheduled for each subject over a regular 13-week semester and two evening classes per week over a 7-week optional Summer Term.

 - Students have to complete 33 credits (5 Compulsory Subjects and 6 Elective Subjects).
 In addition to the Compulsory Subjects, students can choose to complete a 9-credit Dissertation plus 3 Electives or a 6-credit Project plus 4 Electives.

 - Depending on their study pace, students should normally be able to complete the programme full time in 1 to 2 years and part time in 2.5 years, with a maximum study period of 5 years.

 - Students have to complete 18 credits (5 Compulsory Subjects and 1 Elective Subject).

-- The programme should normally be completed within 1 year in full-time and part-time study load with a maximum study period of 2 years.
+- The programme should normally be completed within 1 year by full-time and part-time study students, with a maximum study period of 2 years.

 Students will be required to attend more classes in the evening if they choose the full-time option, and the duration of study will be subject to class quota availability.